-Although there is no reason to take special measures, if you are in any doubt, it’s always advisable to consult your gynaecologist.
-He/she can confirm whether the bleeding is associated with the implantation of the embryo or not.
-If necessary, your gynaecologist will give you guidelines to follow to proceed in the best way possible.
+Although there is no reason to take special measures, it’s always advisable to consult your doctor or gynaecologist if you are in doubt or worried.
+They will be able to assess whether the bleeding is associated with embryo implantation.
+Your clinician should help you understand how implantation bleeding is a natural part of pregnancy and give you guidelines to help you proceed in the best way possible.

-However, in most cases, bleeding after implantation normally causes no more than slight discomfort so generally it does not usually require any additional attention.
-Even so, proper assessment of the symptoms and assistance can help patients understand that this is part of the normal pregnancy process.
+In most cases, bleeding after implantation normally causes no more than slight discomfort so it does not usually require any additional attention.

 Yes, implantation bleeding can occur after IVF.
 If you have a fertility treatment such as IVF, all the signs of early pregnancy are exactly the same.
 Whether the egg meets the sperm in the fallopian tube or in the laboratory, it still takes the same amount of time for the embryo to implant.
 If this does happen, the likelihood of implantation bleeding is still around 25%.
 All of the other signs of early pregnancy remain the same, too.